-- Let the cinnamon rolls cool for about 5-10 minutes, then add the frosting.
-This will allow it to perfectly melt over your cinnamon rolls
+- Let the cinnamon rolls cool for about 10-20 minutes, then add the frosting.
+This will allow it to perfectly melt over your cinnamon rolls.

 Making These Biscoff Cinnamon Rolls in Advance

-This recipe can be made the evening before, and baked the following morning.
+This recipe can be made the evening before and then baked the following morning.

 You can refrigerate these cinnamon rolls after they have been cut in a greased or lined pan.